Gangs in South Africa: Western Cape

 Gangs in South Africa have historically been targeted by the state through a combination of security measures and development strategies, often resembling counterinsurgency tactics aimed at maintaining control over marginalized communities.
 Gangs rose to prominence in South Africa as a result of the Group Areas Act, which evicted “non-white” South Africans from their homes and resettled them in rural and underdeveloped areas far from urban and economic centres.
 This caused an increase in poverty and unemployment in Black and Coloured communities, most notably amongst those in the Cape Province (modern day Western Cape, Northern Cape and Eastern Cape) where Coloureds were and are still the largest racial group.

 In the 1960s and 1970s, Coloured residents of Cape Town started forming gangs in the Cape Flats and other non-white areas.
 This is due to the breakdown of social control of the inner city, which caused severe unemployment, poverty and social marginalization.
 Former multi-racial suburbs of Cape Town, such as District Six, were either purged of unlawful residents or demolished.
-The Globe is often cited as the first gang in Cape Town but started as a neighbourhood watch in District Six.
+The Globe is often cited as the first gang in Cape Town but it started as a neighbourhood watch in District Six.

 In 2013, 12% of the 2,580 murders in the Western Cape were gang-related, which was an 86% increase from 2012.
 Children as young as the age of 14 were arrested on gang-related murder charges.
-In 2019, 900 people have been murdered in the first half of the year in communities in the Cape Flats in the Western Cape; by 2022 it was reported that the Black Axes gang had started operating in Cape Town.
+In 2019, 900 people were murdered in the first half of the year in communities in the Cape Flats in the Western Cape; by 2022 it was reported that the Black Axes gang had started operating in Cape Town.

 KwaZulu-Natal

 KwaZulu-Natal is home to the number gangs and section organizations.
 In the province of KwaZulu-Natal gangs have put themselves in a situation where they are regarded more as neighbourhoods rather than gangs.
 Townships were built by the Apartheid government as part of the Group Areas Act of 1950 which later gave birth to section organizations.
 Among these section organizations are hostels, that gained popularity during IFP-ANC conflicts for political power during the 1980s-2000s.
-One of the most infamous hostels being the Glebelands Hostel situated in Umlazi and KwaMashu Hostel also known as eziMpohlweni in KwaMashu.
+One of the most infamous hostels is the Glebelands Hostel situated in Umlazi and KwaMashu Hostel also known as eziMpohlweni in KwaMashu.
 The oldest hostels date back to the early 1900s such as Dalton Hostel in the Durban CBD built in 1934.
 Some Hostels around Gauteng are also occupied by people from KwaZulu-Natal due to the displacement of people according to their political alliance during the conflicts.